RedisLabs/redislabs-docs/content/rv/concepts/data-persistence.md

 ## Options for Configuring Data Persistence

-There are five options for persistence in Redis Enterprise VPC:
+There are five options for persistence in Redis Cloud Pro:

 |  **Options** | **Description** |
 |------------|-----------------|